openstack/manila/doc/source/devref/emc_vnx_driver.rst

-- VNX has limitations on the overall numbers of Virtual Data Movers, filesystems, shares, checkpoints, and etc. Virtual Data Mover(VDM) is created by the VNX driver on the VNX to serve as the Manila share server.
-Similarly, filesystem is created, mounted, and exported from the VDM over CIFS or NFS protocol to serve as the Manila share.
-The VNX checkpoint serves as the Manila share snapshot.
+- VNX has limitations on the overall numbers of Virtual Data Movers, filesystems, shares, checkpoints, and etc. Virtual Data Mover(VDM) is created by the VNX driver on the VNX to serve as the manila share server.
+Similarly, filesystem is created, mounted, and exported from the VDM over CIFS or NFS protocol to serve as the manila share.
+The VNX checkpoint serves as the manila share snapshot.
 Refer to the `NAS Support Matrix` document on [EMC support site](http://support.emc.com) for the limitations and configure the quotas accordingly.